Sawtaytoes/image-viewer/TASKS.md

 # Tasks

+- Use directory and image file for scroll position.
+- Remove previous position ref.
+- Scroll to middle of window rather than top of image.

 ## Image Loader
 - Ensure 4-image pipeline is respected.
 - Create a single queue with states instead of multiple queues.